tontsa28/turbogit/README.md

 # turbogit
-A tool for fetching and pulling multiple git repositories concurrently
+A tool for fetching and pulling multiple git repositories concurrently, written in Rust.